Ashiakin/backend-signup-project/README.md

 ## Description

-This project demostrates mostly backend and basic frontend for a small clothing company.
+This project demonstrates mostly backend and basic frontend for a small clothing company.
 It handles all the server-side logic and communicates with the database to serve data to the frontend.
 Thus allowing the user to input their data of address, postal code, phone number, full name and type of clothing they want to purchase.
 At the end of all that it calculates the total and subtotal and sends them to a purchased confirm page.